Regulation & Legislation

 Over the past decade, investors spent little time thinking about dividends.
 Compared to the darlings of the internet, dividend-paying companies appeared downright boring.
-Well, in today’s more volatile markets, boring is beautiful, says Caroline Randall, a portfolio manager with Capital Income Builder®.
+Well, in today’s more volatile markets, boring is beautiful, says Caroline Randall, a Capital Group portfolio manager.

 Nowhere is that sentiment more rooted than in markets outside the U.S., where dividends have historically made up a bigger part of the investment landscape.
 As of October 31, 2022, about 600 companies headquartered in international and emerging markets offered hefty dividend yields between 3% and 6%, compared to only 121 in the United States.